slazav/he3vmcw/Readme.md

 * `set_icond_tsol <width>` -- set i.c witn a simple t-soliton

-* `deform <type> [<par>]` -- Update initial condition from current function values, make some modification, and restart the solver.
+* `deform <type> [<par>]` -- Update initial condition from current function values, make some modification, and apply it to the solver.
 Types:

   * `deform none` - no modifications;
   * `deform half_turn` - rotate alpha_n, alpha_m by pi.